-- Helps you keep a high-level picture. - You can miss up to 4 lectures/2 discussion sections.
-No question will be asked.
-Here emergency does not count, but you must provide the instructor/TA with the proof.
+- Helps you see a high-level picture. - You can miss up to 4 lectures and 2 discussion sections with no penalties.
+Here absence due to illiness, academic travel, etc. does not count, but you must provide the instructor or TA with the proof.

-- Then -0.5% for every class you miss. - ► Ex) Misses 5 lectures and 4 discussions sections: 5 - ((5 - 4)+ (4 - 2))/2% = 3.5% - Attendance sheet will be circulated during the class.
+- Then -0.5% for every lecture class you miss. - Ex) Misses 5 lectures and 4 discussions sections: 5 ((5 4)+ (4 2))/2% = 3.5% - Attendance sheet will be circulated during the class.

-Homeworks
+Homework

-- Roughly 6 homeworks.
-The due date will be specified, but will be about in two weeks from the assignment date. - ▶ No late homeworks.
-Lowest homework score will be dropped.
+- Approximately 12 homeworks will be released. - A student suggested "more homeworks with less problems." - Each homework's due date will be clearly specified.
+But in most cases, homework will be released every Tuesday and will be due the following Tuesday, 4:30pm. - No late homeworks.
+Two Lowest homework scores will be dropped. - Homeworks may be solved in groups of size at most 3, and only one submission is needed from each group.

-- Homeworks may be solved in groups of size at most 3. - ► Read Homework Guidelines on course website.
+Read homework guidelines on the course website.

-Examinations
+Exams

 - ▶ First Midterm: TBD.
-During one of the class times. - Second Midterm: TBD. during one of the class times. - ▶ Final: 11:30-2:30pm, Sat, May 10 / Classroom 113. - Midterms will only test material since the previous exam
+Will be during the class time. - Second Midterm: TBD.
+Will be during the class time. - ► Final: 8:00-11:00am, Tue, May 12 / Classroom 113. - Midterm2 will only cover materials Midterm1 doesn't cover.

-Final Exam will test all the course material
+Final Exam will cover all the course materials.

-Part II Why CSE 135?
+Part III Why CSE 135?